MashuAjmera/Visitor-Management/README.md

 # MongoDb PORT
 MONGODB_URI = mongodb://localhost:27017/

-# specify credentials for nodemailer(email api) here, please enable less secure apps on gmail.
+# specify credentials for nodemailer(email api) here.
+# please enable less secure apps on your mailing service if email doesn't get delivered.
-mailUser = EMAIL ADDRRESS HERE (STRING) mailPass = PASSWORD OF THE EMAIL SPECIFIED ABOVE HERE (STRING) mailHost = HOST IP BY WHICH EMAILS WILL BE SENT (STRING) mailPORT = PORT OF YOUR MAIL SERVER (generally 587)
+mailUser = EMAIL ADDRRESS HERE mailPass = PASSWORD OF THE EMAIL SPECIFIED ABOVE HERE mailHost = HOST IP BY WHICH EMAILS WILL BE SENT mailPORT = PORT OF YOUR MAIL SERVER (generally 587)
 ```